Employer of Record

 • In newspaper establishments, employees receive 1 day for every 11 days worked.

-• Festival Holidays: Employees enjoy 11 paid holidays per year for government-declared national holidays.
+• Festival Holidays: Employees enjoy 11 paid festival holidays per year under the Labour Act.

 • Casual Leave: Each employee gets 10 days of paid casual leave each calendar year.

-• Sick Leave: Employees are entitled to 14 days of paid sick leave annually, which can’t be carried over to the next year.
+• Sick Leave: Employees are entitled to 14 days of paid sick leave annually, which cannot be carried over to the next year.
 A medical certificate is necessary to claim this leave.

 Maternity Leave

-Female employees in Bangladesh receive generous maternity leave benefits:
+Female employees in Bangladesh receive maternity leave benefits:

-• Maternity Leave Duration: Women are entitled to 16 weeks (4 months) of maternity leave with full pay.
+• Maternity Leave Duration: Women are entitled to 16 weeks of maternity leave with full pay, subject to the conditions set out in the Labour Act.

 Overtime Compensation

-If employees work beyond their regular hours, they must receive overtime pay, which is determined according to industry regulations.
+If employees work beyond their regular hours, they must receive overtime pay in accordance with the Labour Act, generally at double the ordinary rate.

 Optional Benefits